stuianna/globLib/MCU/stm32f103x8/readme.md

   1. Change PROJECT name blink to the name of the new project.
   2. Ensure GLOB_LIB is the path to the root director for glob_lib

-@bug The first time the bootloader is used to flash a program, the power to the MCU needs to be cycled.
+Note: The first time the bootloader is used to flash a program, the power to the MCU needs to be cycled.

 Done

-@subsection Compiling
+## Compiling

 All source files for the project should be contained in directory src.